Jensen McRae Wrote White Boy To Process Racism, But Ignited Something More

 Advertisement

 On both fronts, her work is ambitious.
-McRae wanted to start a discourse among women of colour about their marginalisation and racist microaggressions.
-She quickly realised that as a songwriter, she had the opportunity to step up to a much bigger platform, and generate a much broader conversation about the inner lives of black women.
+McRae wanted to start a discourse among women of colour about their marginalization and racist microaggressions.
+She quickly realized that as a songwriter, she had the opportunity to step up to a much bigger platform, and generate a much broader conversation about the inner lives of Black women.

 Ahead, McRae talks to Refinery29 about the college party that inspired everything, learning to listen to her instincts, and being a stan for Zendaya.